Bubble Hash at a Glance

 What equipment do I need to start making bubble hash?

 Basic bubble hash production requires bubble bags in various micron sizes (typically 220, 160, 120, 90, 73, 45, and 25 microns), a work bucket, stirring paddle, and plenty of ice.
-Many first time extractors start with 4-bag kits before expanding their setup.
-A thermometer helps monitor water temperature, and parchment paper is essential for drying and collection.
+A thermometer helps monitor water temperature.

 What's the difference between using fresh frozen versus dried material?